Manny-Munoz/GNS3-Networking-Project/readme.md

 #### ⚠️ Interactive Prompts During Installation

-While running the script, you will need to answer some questions to set up MySQL/MariaDB and Kerberos:
+While running the script, you will need to answer some questions to set up MySQL/MariaDB:

 **MySQL Secure Installation (`mysql_secure_installation`):**